sensible-hq/sensible-docs/readme-sync/v0/welcome/4000 - excel-quickstart.md

 ----

-11. Sensible displays the extracted data as JSON in the pane to the right.
+11. Sensible displays the extracted data as JSON in the right pane.
 Click the **Download excel** to convert the extracted document data to Excel:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_excel_2.png)